se-edu/se-book/oop/classes/what/text.md

 <div id="body">

-**Writing an OOP program is essentially writing instructions that the computer uses to,**
+**Writing an OOP program is essentially writing instructions that the computer will uses to,**
- 1. **create the virtual world of object network, and**
+ 1. **create the virtual world of of the object network, and**
  2. **provide it the inputs to produce the outcome we want.**

 **A ==_class_== contains instructions for creating a specific kind of objects**.
-It turns out sometimes multiple objects have the same behavior because they are of the _same kind_.
+It turns out sometimes multiple objects keep the same type of data and have the same behavior because they are of the _same kind_.
 Instructions for creating a one kind (or ‘class’) of objects can be done once and that same instructions can be used to <tooltip content="i.e. create">_instantiate_</tooltip> objects of that kind.
 We call such instructions a _Class_.

 <tip-box>